 4) Analyzing Cash Flow Statement

-The cash flow statement is one of the most important financial statements to analyze when conducting fundamental analysis.
-The cash flow statement shows the expected future cash flows of a company.
-The cash flow statement can provide insight into a company’s ability to generate cash and survive.
+A cash flow statement is one of the key documents when conducting fundamental analysis.
+This statement depicts expected future cash flows for any given company and can provide important insight into its ability to generate cash and survive.

 5) Analyzing Financial Ratios